 And while there aren’t nearly enough studies being carried out on the risk of infection or heavy metal poisoning if someone gets a tattoo while breastfeeding, it can be better to again err on the side of caution.

-Best to book your appointment for when you’re planning on stopping breastfeeding.
+It’s best to book your appointment for when you’re planning on stopping breastfeeding.

 If you’re not planning on breastfeeding, then feel free to get a tattoo whenever you’re feeling up to it, once baby’s made their arrival.